autorope/donkeydocs/docs/parts/actuators.md

 > See [pins](pins.md) for a detailed discussion of pin providers and pin specifiers.

 ### 2 Pin HBridge Differential Drive
-2 DC Motors controlled with an 'mini' L298N HBridge, each motor using 2 PWM pins; one pwm pin to enable and control forward speed and one to enable and control reverse motor speed.
+2 DC Motors controlled with an 'mini' L293D HBridge, each motor using 2 PWM pins; one pwm pin to enable and control forward speed and one to enable and control reverse motor speed.
 This advantage of this wiring method is that it only requires a total of 4 pins; however all of those pins must be able to output PWM.

-- See [L298 Tutorial](https://www.instructables.com/Tutorial-for-Dual-Channel-DC-Motor-Driver-Board-PW/) for how an L298 mini-HBridge modules is wired in 2-pin mode.
+- See [L293 Tutorial](https://www.instructables.com/Tutorial-for-Dual-Channel-DC-Motor-Driver-Board-PW/) for how an L293D mini-HBridge module is wired in 2-pin mode.
 - This driver can also be used with an L9110S/HG7881 motor driver.
 See [Interfacing L9110S](https://electropeak.com/learn/interfacing-l9110s-dual-channel-h-bridge-motor-driver-module-with-arduino/) for how an L9110S motor driver module is wired.
 - The driver can also be used with a DRV8833.
 See [DRV8833 HBridge](https://electropeak.com/learn/interfacing-drv8833-dual-motor-driver-module-with-arduino/) for how to interface to an arduino.